ocademy-ai/machine-learning/_sources/machine-learning-productionization/problem-framing.md

 - [Choosing the right estimator | scikit-learn](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html)
 ```

-**[Automated machine learning (AutoML)](https://en.wikipedia.org/wiki/Automated_machine_learning)** is the process and method of automating the tasks of applying Machine Learning to real-world problems, which is another option to help select the algorithm.
+**[Automated Machine Learning (AutoML)](https://en.wikipedia.org/wiki/Automated_machine_learning)** is the process and method of automating the tasks of applying Machine Learning to real-world problems, which is another option to help select the algorithm.
 It makes Machine Learning available to non-experts, such as software engineers.
 Many open-source libraries could be leveraged for AutoML, such as [AutoGluon](https://auto.gluon.ai/), [AutoKeras](https://github.com/keras-team/autokeras).

 ```{seealso}
 - [The Past, Present, and Future of Automated Machine Learning](https://odsc.medium.com/the-past-present-and-future-of-automated-machine-learning-5e081ca4b71a)